Welcome to PayPal!

 We may, at our discretion, impose limits on the amount and value of payments you can make, including money you send for purchases.
 You can view any sending limit by logging into your PayPal account.
 To lift your sending limit, you must follow the steps that we will notify to you or publish from time to time (which we may set out in your account overview).

 Seller delayed payments

-When you pay certain sellers or pay for certain purchases (for instance, purchases which have to be shipped to you or may be updated and finalised by the seller), you are providing:
+When you pay certain sellers or pay for certain purchases (for instance, purchases which have to be shipped to you or may be updated and finalized by the seller), you are providing:

-- an authorisation to the seller to collect your payment at a later time; and
+- An authorization to the seller to collect your payment at a later time.

 Billing agreement payments

 You can use a billing agreement to manage payments to the same recipient(s) on an ongoing automatic basis.
 When you enter into a billing agreement: